-The Call Center Operations Manager is responsible for coordinating the activities of support teams and coordinating activities of other CAC support managers.
-The CAC managers and supervisors ensure optimal staffing to answer the high volume of calls expected during an emergency.
+The Call Center Operations Coordinator(s) are responsible for coordinating the activities of call representatives and other CAC support teams.
+The CAC coordinators and supervisors ensure optimal staffing to answer the high volume of calls expected during an emergency.
 In addition, the team distributes all communication updates quickly and effectively, and ensures consistent messaging for all phone agents.